k8s-at-home/library-charts/charts/stable/common/README.md

 ## Changelog

-All notable changes to this application Helm chart will be documented in this file but does not include changes from our common library.
-To read those click [here](../common/README.md).
+All notable changes to this library Helm chart will be documented in this file.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ### [3.0.0]

+#### Added

+- It is now possible to flag an ingress / service / port as primary.
+This will then be used by default in the chart notes, probes, etc.
+- Individual ports can now be enabled / disabled.
+- Annotated the values.yaml to better describe what fields do.
+This is also reflected in the [README.md](README.md) file.

 #### Changed

+- Probes are now automatically disabled (except for custom defined probes) when no service is enabled.
 - Moved the primary ingress from `ingress` to `ingress.main`.
+- Moved the primary service from `service` to `service.main`.
 - Multiple ingress objects can now be specified under the `ingress` key.
+- Multiple service objects can now be specified under the `ingress` key.
+- `nameSuffix` has been renamed to `nameOverride`.

+#### Fixed

+- Cleaned up YAML document separators (`---`)

 #### Removed